Geopolitics for the End Time

 A sharp vision of our changing world order as Covid and climate breakdown usher in a new ‘survival of the fittest’.

-Before Covid struck, we could already see a new competition arising between alternative geopolitical models–but it wasn’t clear what the background for this competition would be.
-If the clash took place within the existing global trade and financial system, the United States would feel confident of decisive victory.
-But what if it takes place on neutral ground?
-What if it takes place in a state of nature, with few or no political rules, amid quickly evolving chaos?
-If the greatest threat to national security is no longer other states, but the environment itself, which countries might now rise to the top?
+Before Covid, a new competition was already arising between alternative geopolitical models–but the context of this clash wasn’t yet clear.
+What if it takes place on neutral ground?
+In a state of nature, with few or no political rules, amid quickly evolving chaos?
+When the greatest threat to national security is no longer other states, but the environment itself, which countries might rise to the top?

 Cover image: Ludwig Meidner, ‘Apocalyptic City’, 1913. © Ludwig Meidner-Archiv, Jüdisches Museum der Stadt Frankfurt am Main